Raphaël Salem

-Raphaël Salem (Greek: Ραφαέλ Σαλέμ; November 7, 1898 in Salonika, Ottoman Empire (now Thessaloniki, Greece) – June 20, 1963 in Paris, France) was a Greek mathematician after whom are named the Salem numbers and Salem–Spencer sets and whose widow founded the Salem Prize.
+Raphaël Salem (Greek: Ραφαέλ Σαλέμ; November 7, 1898 in Salonika, Ottoman Empire (now Thessaloniki, Greece) – June 20, 1963 in Paris, France) was a Greek mathematician after whom are named the Salem numbers and Salem–Spencer sets, and whose widow founded the Salem Prize.

 Biography

 Raphaël Salem was born in Saloniki to Emmanuel and Fortunée Salem.
-His father was a well known lawyer who dealt with international problems.
+His father was a well-known lawyer who dealt with international problems.
 Raphaël was brought up in a Jewish family who followed the traditions of their ancestors.
-At age 15 the family moved to France and Salem attended the Lycée Condorcet for two years.
-Believing that he would follow in father's footsteps, Salem entered the Law Faculty of the University of Paris.
+At age 15, the family moved to France and Salem attended the Lycée Condorcet for two years.
+Believing that he would follow in his father's footsteps, Salem entered the Law Faculty of the University of Paris.
 His interests, though, were not in law but rather in mathematics and engineering.
-Soon there after Salem started taking mathematics courses with Hadamard all the while continuing his studies for law.
-In 1919 he received his law degree.
-He then began working for a doctorate in law but quickly decided to change direction to science, which he had been studying for years in parallel to his work in law.
+Soon thereafter, Salem started taking mathematics courses with Hadamard all the while continuing his studies for law.
+In 1919, he received his law degree.
+He then began working for a doctorate in law, but quickly decided to change direction to science, which he had been studying for years in parallel to his work in law.